LLNL/variorum/src/docs/sphinx/Intel.rst

 <https://github.com/llnl/msr-safe>`_ kernel driver which must be loaded
 to enable user-level read and write of allowed MSRs.

-Alternately, you can use Variorum as root with the stock MSR kernel driver loaded.
+Alternately, Variorum can be used as root with the stock MSR kernel driver loaded.

 .. code:: bash